AZProductions/Kookaburra/TOS.md

 We do not track any data, everything is stored locally on your computer.

 If users make harmful .kookaburra files, AZ Software isn’t responsible for the damage done.

+We provide users with a tool, and discourage using it for malicious purposes.